Knowledge base

 Add or modify a rule in Standard mode

-These settings can be modified at any time by clicking on the pencil icon ✎ located to the right of the relevant item.
+These settings can be modified when you want by clicking on the pencil ✎ icon located to the right of the item in question.

 Create a new rule in Advanced (expert) mode